okfn/handbook/text/mapping.rst

 This example HTML and javascript makes use of the open source mapping javascript mapping library called 'OpenLayers' and the open licensed maps from OpenStreetMap.org

 In the javascript code we see how to initialise a map object which will appear within a div on your HTML page.
 A LonLat object is created to represent the centre point of the map.
 Try playing with the latitude, longitude values.
-A call to ÔtransformÕ sorts out the projections, and we use this same location to place a marker.
+A call to ï¿½transformï¿½ sorts out the projections, and we use this same location to place a marker.